Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

 This is one of the best bedding sales out there.
 I enjoy the True Temp pillows, and I slept with the True Temp blanket (20% off) on my bed for a year.
 I recommend these products for hot sleepers.

-Boll and Branch is a luxury bedding brand that is known for its sheets (which even made our Best Sheets list).
-While its prices are also considered high-end, its bedding bundle sale brings down those prices.
-Some of its bestselling bedding bundles are already on sale, but get an extra 20% off with code BUNDLE20 at checkout.
-On orders over $399, you can get a free beach towel ($99 value).
-Prices start at $45.
+Boll and Branch is a luxury bedding brand that is known for its sheets (which even made our best sheets list).
+The Memorial Day extra savings have ended, but they still have a ton of beautiful, bestselling bedding bundles on sale.
+Plus when you add more, like a comforter or blanket, the savings go up.

 Rest also offers bedding for kids, sheet sets, pillowcases and duvets, currently up to 50% off.
 You get free shipping with orders of $100 or more.
 Prices start at $59.